38th Army (Soviet Union): March to November 1944

-On 4 March 1st Ukrainian Front renewed its offensive to the southwest in what rapidly developed into a general offensive across the western Ukraine involving 25 Soviet armies.
+On 4 March 1st Ukrainian Front renewed its offensive to the southwest in what rapidly developed into a general offensive across western Ukraine involving 25 Soviet armies.
 At that time 38th Army was based on eleven rifle divisions under four corps headquarters.
 (The tank corps had been withdrawn from 38th Army to be used as the basis of a new tank army).
 Having forced a gap in the lines of the defending German First Panzer Army, Moskalenko's forces, in conjunction with two tank armies advanced on Vinnitsa and Zhmerinka, taking both towns during the third week of March.
 On 25 March 1944 Pilipenko, who had been promoted to the rank of major-general in January 1943, was killed in a plane crash, and he was replaced as the army's chief of staff by Lieutenant-General Vasilii Vorobev.
 By mid-April 1944 the army had reached the river Siret near the eastern foothills of the Carpathian mountain range, and had secured several bridgeheads on the right bank of the river southwest of Chernovtsy.
 Here the frontline stabilised during the late spring and early summer of 1944, during which, after some regrouping of First Ukrainian Front's forces, 38th Army was positioned west of Ternopil on the Lvov axis.